 How To Recover From Over Fertilizing

-Consistency in the amount of nutrients in each granule is hard to determine.
-However, with liquid fertilizer it is almost a guarantee that it is equally dispersed throughout the entire product.
+Consistency in the number of nutrients in each granule is hard to determine.
+However, with liquid fertilizer, it is almost a guarantee that it is equally dispersed throughout the entire product.
 It is important to remember that we need to shake a liquid fertilizer in order to ensure equal dispersion in the liquid.
 If we fail to shake the product, we may end up with more of 1 nutrient than the other as things tend to settle out in the package.

 This is especially true with organic fertilizers that do not use agents to help with mixing.
 The other issue with liquid is that it cannot freeze, and storage is important.
 If we allow a liquid fertilizer to freeze it is more or less garbage.
-I personally would not use this on my plants mostly because I would be concerned about potential denaturing of the nutrients.
+I personally would not use this on my plants mostly because I would be concerned about the potential denaturing of the nutrients.

 With granular however storage is much easier.
-As long as you keep a granular fertilizer moisture free you can let it get as hot as you like or allow it to freeze.
+As long as you keep a granular fertilizer moisture-free you can let it get as hot as you like or allow it to freeze.
 Granular is not only cheaper to purchase it lasts longer if you do not use it all within one season.
-With organic granular it is important that you do allow the product to breathe sometimes.
-Because organic products are a live and do require some microbial activity to stop it from going completely anaerobic.
+With organic granular, it is important that you do allow the product to breathe sometimes.
+Because organic products are alive and do require some microbial activity to stop it from going completely anaerobic.
 You will know an organic granular product has gone bad if it smells rancid.